LTLA/wasmarrays.js/README.md

 For each `WasmArray` instance created with the `create*WasmArray()` functions, we register a [finalizer callback](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) when the instance is garbage-collected.
 This frees its corresponding allocation on the Wasm heap to reduce memory usage in long-running applications.
-As a result, most users can operate on `WasmArray` instances without worrying about manual memory management.
+Thus, most users can operate on `WasmArray` instances without worrying about manual memory management.

 That said, advanced users may prefer to manually free the memory when it is no longer needed.
 Finalizer callbacks may not be run in a predictable manner, so if memory is scarce, direct control is required to guarantee that the memory is released.